CORPORATE SOCIAL RESPONSIBILITY POLICY Of

 ROLE OF THE CSR COMMITTEE

-- Review and monitor the progress of CSR projects already undertaken by the company and the utilization of budgets for each such projects; the CSR activities in such a manner as it deems fit.
+v) Review and monitor the progress of CSR projects already undertaken by the company and the utilization of budgets for each such projects the CSR activities in such manner as it deems fit.

 Without prejudice to the generality of the aforesaid, the Company may from time to time undertake any project, program and activity mentioned in Schedule VII of the Companies Act 2013, the entries in the said Schedule VII must be interpreted in letter and spirit so as to capture the essence of the subjects enumerated in the said Schedule.
 The items enlisted in the amended Schedule VII of the Act, are broad-based and are intended to cover a wide range of activities mentioned.
 The company would give preference to the local area and areas around it where it operates, for spending the amount earmarked for Corporate Social Responsibility activities.

-- Eradicating hunger, poverty & malnutrition, promoting preventive health care & sanitation [“including contribution to the Swach Bharat Kosh set-up by the Central Government for the promotion of sanitation”] & making available safe drinking water.
+i) Eradicating hunger, poverty & malnutrition, promoting preventive health care & sanitation “including contribution to the Swach Bharat Kosh set-up by the Central Government for the promotion of sanitation” & making available safe drinking water;

-- Promoting education, including special education & employment enhancing vocational skills especially among children, women, elderly & the differently unable & livelihood enhancement projects.
+ii) Promoting education, including special education & employment enhancing vocation skills especially among children, women, elderly & the differently unable & livelihood enhancement projects;

-- Promoting gender equality, empowering women, setting up homes & hostels for women & orphans, setting up old age homes, day care centers & such other facilities for senior citizens & measures for reducing inequalities faced by socially & economically backward groups.
+iii) Promoting gender equality, empowering women, setting up homes & hostels for women & orphans, setting up old age homes, day care centers & such other facilities for senior citizens & measures for reducing inequalities faced by socially & economically backward groups;

-- Ensuring environmental sustainability, ecological balance, protection of flora & fauna, animal welfare, agroforestry, conservation of natural resources & maintaining quality of soil, air & water [including contribution to the Clean Ganga Fund set-up by the Central Government for rejuvenation of river Ganga”].
+iv) Ensuring environmental sustainability, ecological balance, protection of flora & fauna, animal welfare, agro forestry, conservation of natural resources & maintaining quality of soil, air & water [including contribution to the Clean Ganga Fund set-up by the Central Government for rejuvenation of river Ganga”;

-- Protection of national heritage, art & culture including restoration of buildings & sites of historical importance & works of art; setting up public libraries; promotion & development of traditional arts & handicrafts.
+v) Protection of national heritage, art & culture including restoration of buildings & sites of historical importance & works of art; setting up public libraries; promotion & development of traditional arts & handicrafts;

-- Measures for the benefit of armed forces veterans, war widows & their dependents.
+vi) Measures for the benefit of armed forces veterans, war widows & their dependents Central Armed Police Forces (CAPF) and Central Para Military Forces (CPMF) veterans, and their dependents including widows;

-- Training to promote rural sports, nationally recognized sports, sports & Olympic sports.
+vii) Training to promote rural sports, nationally recognized sports, sports & Olympic sports;

-- Contribution to the Prime Minister‘s National Relief Fund or any other fund set up by the Central Government for socio-economic development & relief & welfare of the Scheduled Castes, the Scheduled Tribes, other backward classes, minorities & women.
+viii) Contribution to the Prime Minister‘s National Relief Fund or [or Prime Minister’s Citizen Assistance and Relief in Emergency Situations Fund (PM CARES Fund) any other fund set up by the Central Government for socio-economic development & relief & welfare of the Scheduled Castes, the Scheduled Tribes, other backward classes, minorities & women;

-- Slum area development.
-Explanation. — For the purposes of this item, the term slum area shall mean any area declared as such by the Central Government or any State Government or any other competent authority under any law for the time being in force
+xi) Slum area development.
+Explanation. — For the purposes of this item, the term “slum area’ shall mean any area declared as such by the Central Government or any State Government or any other competent authority under any law for the time being in force.

 The company may undertake one or more projects or programs or activities provided in the policy either as its own or through any implementation agency.
+A CSR project shall be of a duration as defined in the Act.
 It shall be the endeavour of the company to build up necessary capabilities to implement the CSR projects on its own in the long run.
 It can also acquire the services of experts in respective fields by appointing them as consultants in a particular program or project.
 Where implementation agencies are appointed for a particular project, the company endeavor to acquire the necessary skills to run the program on its own within 3‐5 years from its implementation where it is a continuing program.
 While engaging a third party agency for implementing a project or program covered in the CSR policy, the CSR committee shall ensure that they have credible standing and experience in the respective fields for at least three preceding financial years.

 CSR EXPENDITURE BUDGET:

-- The Company will endeavor to spend at least 2% of the average net profits made during the immediate three preceding financial years (CSR Budget).
+· The Company will endeavour to spend at least 2% of the average net profits (Profit Before Tax as defined under Section 198 of the Companies Act, 2013) made during the immediate three preceding financial years (CSR Budget).

 MONITORING OF CSR ACTIVITIES

-- The budget allocated for each of the projects is utilized for the projects as per the approved plans.
+· The budget allocated for each of the project is utilized for the projects as per the approved plans.

 AMENDMENT OF POLICY